[output_post_excerpt]

 METATRON: Who are you?

-MAMRE: Nononono, don’t kill us!
+YOHANA: Nononono, don’t kill us!
 God sent us, look!
+Our amulets, we have clearance!
+Sigils!

 METATRON: No no!
 What’s happening?
 What are you doing!?
 And when did you put on meat suits?